 The ears may be on either side of your head, but they contribute a lot toward the way you look.
 Sometimes, the ears can protrude from the head in a way that detracts from your appearance.
 Otoplasty – or ‘ear pinning’ – is a cosmetic surgical procedure used to reshape and reform the ears in a way that brings balance to the face and enhances a patient’s appearance.
 It does not affect one’s hearing.

 There are many reasons why a person might benefit from otoplasty.
 Most often, it is to correct misshapen or protruding ears that are present at birth and become more prominent as a child grows and develops into an adult.
-However, patients also visit our Valparaiso office from time to time to address disfigurement caused by a physical trauma.
+However, patients also visit our Tampa office from time to time to address disfigurement caused by a physical trauma.
 Regardless of the reason for the surgery, Dr. Bose’s goal is to create or restore a natural-looking and aesthetically appealing shape that is proportionate to the face.
 Sometimes, the most dramatic improvements come from the seemingly smallest changes.

-Is Otoplasty Right for You?
+Is Otoplasty Right For You?

 Otoplasty is not right for everyone, and it is a decision that must be made between you and your surgeon.
 However, you may wish to consider ear surgery if you or your child is bothered by: